marisacasillas/chatterlab/content/publications.md

 ## 2022

 Casey, K., Elliott, M., Mickiewicz, E., Silva Mandujano, A., Shorter, K., Duquette, M., Bergelson, E., & **Casillas, M.** (accepted 2022).
 Sticks, leaves, buckets, and bowls: Distributional patterns of children's at-home object handling in two subsistence societies.
-Proceedings of the 44th Annual Virtual Meeting of the Cognitive Science Society (CogSci 2022) XX. [[ms](/lab-publications/Casey_et_al_submitted_Distributional_patterns_of_at_home_object_handling.pdf)]
+Proceedings of the 44th Annual Meeting of the Cognitive Science Society (CogSci 2022) XX. [[ms](/lab-publications/Casey_et_al_submitted_Distributional_patterns_of_at_home_object_handling.pdf)]

 Casey, K., & **Casillas, M.** (accepted 2022).
 From _doggy_ to _dog_: Developmental shifts in children's use of register-specific words.
-Proceedings of the 44th Annual Virtual Meeting of the Cognitive Science Society (CogSci 2022) XX. [[ms](/lab-publications/Casey_Casillas_submitted_Developmental_shifts_in_use_of_register_specific_words.pdf)]
+Proceedings of the 44th Annual Meeting of the Cognitive Science Society (CogSci 2022) XX. [[ms](/lab-publications/Casey_Casillas_submitted_Developmental_shifts_in_use_of_register_specific_words.pdf)]

 De Vos, C., **Casillas, M.**, Uittenbogert, T., Crasborn, O., & Levinson, S. C. (2022).
 Signers' and non-signers' sensitivity to language-specific and globally accessible cues in conversational turn prediction. _Language 98_(1), 35–62. [[ms](/lab-publications/DeVos_et_al_2022_Predicting_conversational_turns_Language.pdf)]

 Elmlinger, S. L., Goldstein, M., & **Casillas, M.** (accepted 2022).
 Immature vocalizations simplify the speech of Tseltal Mayan and US caregivers.
-Proceedings of the 44th Annual Virtual Meeting of the Cognitive Science Society (CogSci 2022) XX. [[ms](https://psyarxiv.com/u7qjd/)]
+Proceedings of the 44th Annual Meeting of the Cognitive Science Society (CogSci 2022) XX. [[ms](https://psyarxiv.com/u7qjd/)]

 Foushee, R., Byrne, D., **Casillas, M.**, & Goldin-Meadow, S. (accepted 2022).
 Getting to the Root of Linguistic Alignment: Tree Comparison as a Measure of Syntactic Alignment and Index of Language Development in Children Who are Typically Developing and Children with Early Brain Injury.
-Proceedings of the 44th Annual Virtual Meeting of the Cognitive Science Society (CogSci 2022) XX.
+Proceedings of the 44th Annual Meeting of the Cognitive Science Society (CogSci 2022) XX.

 ## 2021